KittyGiraudel/site/_posts/2013-04-08-css-alternative-select.md

 Since the `<select>` element is a form element, it comes with a name attribute and the ability to send POST or GET data through a form.
 This means you can access the selected option by no more than `$_POST['name-of-select-element']` in PHP.
 With JavaScript, it will probably be something like `document.getElementById('name-of-select-element').value;`.

 Fine.
 Now let's do this with CSS only.
 Uh-ho, not possible.
 If you're clever enough, you'll come up with a solution involving hidden radio inputs within your list items.
-Sounds fair enough; so... you end up using multiple form elements... not to use a form element.
+Sounds fair enough; so… you end up using multiple form elements… not to use a form element.
 Right?

 > You end up using multiple form elements not to use a form element.

-Let's say you don't mind the extra-processing that comes with the multiple radio buttons compared to the regular `<select>` element...
+Let's say you don't mind the extra-processing that comes with the multiple radio buttons compared to the regular `<select>` element…

 ## Native options

-... what if you want to give your user the ability to select multiple options?
+… what if you want to give your user the ability to select multiple options?
 Okay, you could still use checkboxes, that sounds legit.

 Then let's talk about other options like: `required`, `disabled` and `autofocus`.